kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_02_getting_started/guide.en-gb.md

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and switch to `Public Cloud`{.action} in the top navigation bar.
 After selecting your Public Cloud project, click on `AI Deploy`{.action} in the left-hand navigation bar under **AI & Machine Learning**.

-Click on the `Deploy an AI Deploy app`{.action} button and accept terms and conditions if any.
+Click on the `Deploy an app`{.action} button and accept the terms and conditions if any.

 Once clicked, you will be redirected to the creation process detailed below.